yy502/inkscape-laserpecker/README.md

 5) Click the blue "Plot" button to visualise your Gcode.

+## Sample Images

+I have included a few sample images for you to test convert to Gcode and engrave with LaserPecker.
+The reason why I did not include any sample Gcode is because you will need to choose the best settings (power+speed) for your target material at the point of generation.

+## Useful Gcode Files - To Be Uploaded

+In `gcode` directory, I have created some Gcode files to help you quickly test and find out the optimal power+speed settings for cutting or engraving your target material.

+* `find_cut_speed.txt`: Using the maximum laser power to cut at different speeds.
+This helps you to find the fastest speed that your target material can be cut at.
+* `grayscale_sweep.txt`: Engrave a 2D "matrix" using incrementally changing power and speed settings to help you map different engraving results to accurate settings.

 ## Credit
 This extension is based on [J Tech Laser Tool Plugin V 2_2 for inkscape 0.92](https://jtechphotonics.com/?page_id=1980) for laser engraving and cutting.